 Then, use these tips to write a summary that’s every bit as impressive as you are:

-- Be specific: Skip the generalities and vague language.
+- Don’t be generic.
+Skip the generalities and vague language.
 Be crystal clear about what you’ve done and accomplished.
 For example, if you have expertise in a specific industry, name it.

 Here’s a closer look at how you can take your summary to the next level by incorporating those tips: